sosy-lab/benchexec/doc/benchexec.md

 Command-line arguments can additionally be read from a file, if the file name prefixed with `@` is given as argument.
 The file needs to contain one argument per line.
+If parameter name and value are on the same line, they need to be separated with `=` (not with a space).
+Alternatively, each of them can be put on a separate line.
 For example, if the file `benchexec.cfg` has the content

     --tasks